swashdev/uroboros/README.md

 To make a debug build, go into `include/globals.h` and enable the `DEBUG` flag by un-commenting the line it's defined on.

-#### Better Apple Colors

-If your terminal reverses the colors on the apples so that the red apples look weird and the golden apples look like poo with a little corn in it, you can reverse the colors back by going into `include/display.h` and enabling the `HILITE_APPLE` flag.
-Note that colors need to be enabled in order for this to have any effect.

-#### Disabling Color

-If you have a terminal that doesn't support color or, for any other reason, the colors that the game uses make the game harder for you to play, you can disable color entirely by going into `include/display.h` and disabling the `COLOR` flag.

 License